-When you visit the school, make sure you have the following documents:
+Make sure you have the following documents:

-- Proof of age (birth certificate or passport) - Proof of address (two pieces of identification that show your address) - Proof of immunization (the card that shows a list of needles your child has received) - Verification of date of arrival, if your child was not born in Canada.
+- Proof of age (birth certificate or passport) - Proof of address (two pieces of identification that show your address) - Proof of immunization (the card that shows a list of needles your child has received) - 1.
+Report online www.toronto.ca/studentvaccines. - If unable to report online, parents can provide immunization information to the school and the school will mail a copy to Toronto Public Health.
+Toronto Public Health accepts and translates foreign immunization records. - 3.
+If requesting an exemption, call 416-392-1250. - Verification of date of arrival, if your child was not born in Canada.